lbaw-admin/lbaw-laravel-2017-18/README.md

     docker login

 Once your docker is able to communicate with the docker hub using your credentials configure the `upload_image.sh` script with your username and group's identification as well.
+Example configuration

+    DOCKER_USERNAME=johndoe # Replace by your docker hub username IMAGE_NAME=lbaw17GG # Replace by your lbaw group name

 Afterwards, you can build and upload the docker image by executing that script from the project root:

     ./upload_image.sh